List of highest-grossing superhero films

 The following page lists the highest-grossing superhero films of all time, the highest-grossing superheroes at the box office, and the biggest opening weekends for superhero films.
 The figures have not been adjusted for inflation.

 Highest-grossing superhero films

-The top seven highest-grossing superhero films and nine out of the top ten highest-grossing superhero films have been produced by Marvel Studios, within the Marvel Cinematic Universe (MCU).
-Avengers: Infinity War and Avengers: Endgame are the only two superhero films to surpass a $2 billion worldwide gross, with Avengers: Endgame being the second highest-grossing film of all time.
-The top 15 are among the 50 highest-grossing films of all time.
+The top eight highest-grossing superhero films and nine out of the top ten highest-grossing superhero films have been produced by Marvel Studios, within the Marvel Cinematic Universe (MCU).
+Avengers: Infinity War, Avengers: Endgame and Spider-Man: Brand New Day are the only three superhero films to surpass a $2 billion worldwide gross, with Avengers: Endgame being the second highest-grossing film of all time.
+The top 16 are among the 50 highest-grossing films of all time.
 Most of the films on this list are from either Marvel or DC Comics.